-Interest (6.8 percent) accrues and capitalizes while you are enrolled.
+Interest accrues and capitalizes while you are enrolled.
 While you are not required to make payments on any direct loans while enrolled at least half-time, you are strongly encouraged to make interest payments while in school.

 Federal Direct PLUS Loans (Parents)